-Some ideas are listed below, mostly drawn from papers that appeared in the Proceedings of the 13th ACM Symposium on Electronic Commerce (see class website for links), but it is likely that the best projects will follow a line of the students' own initiative, and not one of those mentioned below.
+Some ideas are listed below, mostly drawn from papers that appeared in recent Proceedings of the ACM Symposium on Economics and Computation (until recently, ACM Symposium on Electronic Commerce) (see class website for links), but it is likely that the best projects will follow a line of the students' own initiative, and not one of those mentioned below.

 Multi-Level Marketing: One interesting direction is multi-level marketing, where people at the top of the pyramid get compensated for recruiting others into (typically) a sales effort.
-A similar model was adopted by the winning MIT-based team that competed in DARPA's Network (Red Balloon) Challenge.
+A similar model was adopted by the winning MIT-based team that competed in DARPA's Network (Red Balloon) Challenge a few years back.
 See: Moshe Babaioff, Shahar Dobzinski, Sigal Oren and Aviv Zohar, "On Bitcoin and Red Balloons" and Fabio Drucker and Lisa Fleischer, "Simple Sybil-Proof Mechanisms for Multi-Level Marketing", or find your own starting point.